Liberation of Kherson: Damage to infrastructure and logistics

-Satellite images from Maxar Technologies showed that major damage to infrastucture had been done during the withdrawal from Kherson, including the destruction of at least seven bridges, four of them across the river Dnipro, within 24 hours.
-Central part of the Antonivka Road Bridge were destroyed; according a reporter from the pro-Russian newspaper Komsomolskaya Pravda at the scene, "[t]hey were likely blown up during the withdrawal of the Russian group of forces from the right bank to the left".
+Satellite images from Maxar Technologies showed that major damage to infrastructure had been done during the withdrawal from Kherson, including the destruction of at least seven bridges, four of them across the river Dnipro, within 24 hours.
+Central part of the Antonivka Road Bridge were destroyed; according to a reporter from the pro-Russian newspaper Komsomolskaya Pravda at the scene, "[t]hey were likely blown up during the withdrawal of the Russian group of forces from the right bank to the left".
 Upstream, the Kakhovka Dam was also damaged; as of 11 November, Ukrainian forces were still not in control of the dam, although they had retaken the village of Tyahynka, located 20 kilometres to the west.

 Much of Kherson city's electricity, internet and water supply networks had broken down by the time Ukraine re-established control.
 President Zelenskyy said on 12 November: "Before fleeing from Kherson, the occupiers destroyed all the critical infrastructure: communications, water, heat, electricity."
 Kherson TV Tower, Kherson combined heat and power plant and other energy infrastructure facilities were blown up.

 The occupied Kherson region is home to part of the North Crimean Canal, which, prior to Russia's annexation of Crimea, provided 85% of Crimea's drinking and agriculture water.
 Ukraine shut down the canal in 2014 soon after Russia annexed Crimea.
 Russia restored the flow of water in March 2022.
 Regaining control of Kherson means Ukraine could once again cut off water to Crimea.

 Damage to cultural heritage

-Before retreating from the city, Russian forces looted its main museums: and the Art Museum.
+Before retreating from the city, Russian forces looted its main museums: the Local History Museum and the Art Museum.
 Their items were transported to Crimean museums.
 In addition, Russian army took away monuments to Alexander Suvorov, Fyodor Ushakov, Vasily Margelov, Grigory Potemkin and remains of the latter.

 Demographics

 Changes during occupation

 Before the war, Kherson had some 300,000 inhabitants, but by the end of the Russian occupation, only about 80,000 were left.
 Many civilians had fled, while some were killed during the Russian occupation.
 In late October 2022, the Russian military 'evacuated' at least 70,000 civilians from Kherson to the eastern bank of the river Dnipro; Ukrainian authorities alleged that these relocations were forced, and called them 'deportations'.
 After Ukraine retook the city, some 25 people had died due to exploding mines and munitions by 19 November.

-The Russian language was still commonly used for communication within Kherson city for historical demographical reasons, but due to the fact that Ukrainian was forbidden during the Russian occupation, and many civilians were mistreated and felt humiliated by Russian soldiers, some residents expressed shame at speaking Russian after everything that had happened.
+The Russian language was still commonly used for communication within Kherson city for historical demographical reasons, but due to the fact that many civilians were mistreated and felt humiliated by Russian soldiers, some residents expressed shame at speaking Russian after everything that had happened.
 In the short film Occupied: Family secretly film life in Russian-occupied Ukraine for BBC News, local Kherson journalist Dmytro Bahnenko stated: "After everything that happened in Bucha and what we witnessed, I don't want to speak Russian anymore."